Datatrans Payment Button

 Option Description Data type

-merchantId Your datatrans merchantId String
+Your Datatrans merchantId String

-merchantName Your merchant name String
+Your merchant name String

 useGooglePay Use this property to disable Google Pay.
-Note: By default Google Pay is enabled if supported by the browser boolean
+Note: By default Google Pay is enabled if supported by the browser Boolean

 useApplePay Use this property to disable Apple Pay.
 Note: Apple Pay can only be displayed in Safari browsers.
-Note: By default Apple Pay is enabled if supported by the browser boolean
+Note: By default Apple Pay is enabled if supported by the browser Boolean

 buttonType The type of button, described here String